Honey Lane Care Home

 • Honey Lane Care Home, Waltham Abbey

-The fun and vibrant atmosphere at Honey Lane is truly unlike any other care home, and residents are encouraged to spend their days engaged in activities that are purposeful and meaningful to them.
-These include music and movement classes, reminiscence activities, animal therapy, as well as weekly outings to local places of interest in the minibus.
+The vibrant atmosphere at Honey Lane is unlike any other care home, and residents are encouraged to spend their days engaged in purposeful activities tailored to their interests and abilities.
+These include music and movement classes, reminiscence activities, animal therapy, and weekly outings in the home’s minibus.

-Underpinned by strong community links and innovative partnerships, Honey Lane hosts a dementia support group, make a wish initiative and runs its own intergenerational project ‘Little Honey Bees’ whilst welcoming visits from local schools and charities.
-In 2023, their innovative approach was recognised by the Essex Care Sector, with Honey Lane winning the Making a Difference award.
+Underpinned by strong community links and innovative partnerships, Honey Lane hosts a dementia support group, a Make-a-Wish initiative, and its own ‘Little Honey Bees’ intergenerational project whilst welcoming visits from local schools and charities.

-Honey Lane is laid out on one floor, enabling residents to move easily and safely around the home with direct access to the beautiful central garden that offers a peaceful and tranquil space, and a kitchen garden where residents are able to get involved in a variety of gardening activities.
-Dottie, the loving therapy cat, also calls Honey Lane her home.
+Honey Lane is laid out on one floor, enabling residents to move easily and safely around the home with direct access to the beautiful central garden that offers a tranquil space, and a kitchen garden where residents can get involved in a variety of gardening activities.
+Dottie, the therapy cat, also calls Honey Lane her home.

 Care Provided by Honey Lane Care Home